bluesky314/MLheuristics.github.io/_posts/2019-05-25-Coming Soon Guessing the Central Limit Theorem.md

 If we sum all values of our deviations we do in fact get 0.
 Thats because there are a few large deviations to the right but many smaller deviations to the left.
 When we sum them, the smaller values occour with a much higher frequency so they are able to cancel the larger values.
 If expected winnings of a game are 10$ \$ $, and I subtract 10$ \$ $ from each game, then I expect to win 10-10=0$ \$ $ per game($E[X-E[X]]=E[X]-E[X]=0$).
 So once again, the mean is the point around which the positive and negative deviations cancel out.

+--- I want this idea to stick that the sample mean in a sample has deviations sum zero.
+Now lets

 Let's rewrite the mean formulae with this insight.
 We will now consider a very very large number of sample so that

 1) $\sum d_i \approx 0 $